MoonZoon/MoonZoon/docs/cli.md

    - Other commands will be added later.

 1. _"How can I change the port number?"_
-   - The first idea: The function `init` in your Moon's app would return a struct `Config` with the optional property `port`.
+   - The first idea: The function `init` in your Moon app would return a struct `Config` with the optional property `port`.
 The default port is `8080`.

 1. _"What is a new project file structure?"_
-   - See the example `time_tracker` to have an idea.
+   - See the content of `/examples/time_tracker` to have an idea.